American Democracy Project

 About Us

 Our goal is to provide opportunities for students to engage in constructive debate, discussion, and service opportunities for our campus and community.
-The ADP committee coordinates all of the annual Constitution Day celebrations on JSU's campus in the month of September.
+The ADP committee coordinates a variety of programs on campus that include special speakers, forums, films, and service projects.

 To learn more about the American Democracy Project, and to inquire about opportunities to contribute, contact the ADP Director, Dr. Lori Owens, at ljowens@jsu.edu, or at 256-782-8269.